 A. Changes in milk during storage

-Fat oxidation can be checked by microorganisms in milk, for instance lactic acid bacteria consumes oxygen subsequently lessening oxidation.
+Fat oxidation can be checked by microorganisms in milk, for instance, lactic acid bacteria consume oxygen subsequently lessening oxidation.
 Likewise, purification decreases oxidation since lessening mixes, for example, sulfhydryl bunches are framed when milk is warmed.
 When exposed to light, the amino acid methionine is degraded to methional by vitamin C and riboflavin.
 This compound causes the “sunlight flavor” in milk.
-Factors that are major cause of sunlight flavor development are: Intensity of the light, duration of exposure, especially light from fluorescent tubes, homogenized milk is more sensitive than non-homogenized milk, nature of the package – opaque packages such as paper plastic give good protection.
+Factors that are a major cause of sunlight flavor development are: Intensity of the light, duration of exposure, especially light from fluorescent tubes, homogenized milk is more sensitive than non-homogenized milk, nature of the package – opaque packages such as paper plastic give good protection.
 Lipase is an enzyme that catalyzes the hydrolysis of lipid’s ester bonds.
 Milk is rich in lipase but it has no effect on fat particles most of the time.
 During pasteurization protein lipase is deactivated.

-Methods for processing of, sterilized milk and bottled sterilized milk, such as making dried milk powder, canned (evaporated or condensed) milk, or milk by-products such as casein, are not possible to carry out at small scale because equipment required is of very high costs of and brief technical knowledge of specialists is required.
+Methods for processing of, sterilized milk and bottled sterilized milk, such as making dried milk powder, canned (evaporated or condensed) milk, or milk by-products such as casein, are not possible to carry out at small scale because the equipment required is of very high costs of and brief technical knowledge of specialists is required.